-Acid stained concrete gives your existing concrete floor a special aged look.
+Acid-stained concrete gives your existing concrete floor a special aged look.
 It is an excellent way to give your concrete floor a “used” look without marring the surface.
-Acid Stained Concrete San Diego is easy to apply, has high durability and long-lasting features.
+Acid-stained concrete is easy to apply, has high durability and long-lasting features.
 It is also available in a variety of finishes to suit any taste.
 Acid Stained Concrete is particularly effective for garage floors, pool decks, driveway repairs, and other outdoor areas where vehicles are frequently handled.

 You can add color as well as texture to your existing acid stained concrete floors by making decorative patterns or using contrasting colors.
 When applying new concrete floors to an existing room, be sure to carefully lay the planks out before starting the work.
 This will help ensure that you have the most even surface possible.
 Lay down as much first-grade grade concrete as you possibly can on a flat, level and clean floor.